a little loretta, a little exene, a little westerberg overall imo

 i like "longer" but the arrangements on the new album feel really... off?

-― who is extremely unqualified to review this pop album (BradNelson), Sunday, 18 December 2016 23:04 (nine months ago) Permalink
+― who is extremely unqualified to review this pop album (BradNelson), Sunday, 18 December 2016 23:04 (two years ago) Permalink

 I love 'heaven' , I can't resist to the mixture between fleetwood mac and hole's celebrity skin.

 ― Nourry, Monday, 19 December 2016 00:37 (two years ago) Permalink